 Welcome to the Class 3 page.
-Take a look at what we have been learning and if you want to leave us a comment then please do so...we'd love to hear from you!
+Take a look at what we have been learning and let us know what you think.

 This week has been assessment week.
 We have all worked very hard to show Miss Gillespie what we know.
 We have done GPS and spelling tests, an arithmetic paper and two reasoning papers in maths and a writing assessment.